 Next Read: Machinery Sale Accounting

-Is installation of Machinery a capital expenditure?
+Is the installation of Machinery a capital expenditure?

-What are installation costs?
+What are the installation costs?

 Are installation fees capitalized or expensed?